pmuens/awesome-serverless/README.md

 - [Serverless "Hello World"](https://foobar123.com/serverless-hello-world-b8fa41279537#.dulikehjp) - Quick intro to the serverless technology and the Serverless Framework.
 - [How to build a serverless Node.js microservice](https://medium.freecodecamp.com/building-a-nodejs-microservice-on-aws-lambda-6adb6da53cbb#.esr503ot0) - Step-by-step guide on how to create a CRUD implementation with the Serverless Framework.
 - [IoT with the Serverless Framework](https://serverless.zone/iot-with-the-serverless-framework-e228fae87be#.1sd7ai8e5) - Blog post on how to use AWS IoT with Serverless.
-- [Building a better Autralian census site](http://blog.serverless.com/challenge-accepted-building-a-better-australian-census-site-with-serverless-architecture) - Interview which describes how two guys build an infinitely scalable serverless version of the Australian census web application on a weekend hackathon.
+- [Building a better Australian census site](http://blog.serverless.com/challenge-accepted-building-a-better-australian-census-site-with-serverless-architecture) - Interview which describes how two guys build an infinitely scalable serverless version of the Australian census web application on a weekend hackathon.
 - [Meet the Serverless partner Parall.ax](http://blog.serverless.com/introducing-serverless-partners-meet-parallax) - Story on how the Serverless partner Parall.ax built the David Guetta "This one's for you" campaign with Serverless.
 - [An abstracted serverless microservices architecture](https://serverless.zone/an-abstracted-serverless-microservices-architecture-33706fabc516#.xgpwlpie4) - Post which discusses an architectural approach how one can manage Serverless applications in a microservice way (with decoupled services).
 - [What is serverless?](https://auth0.com/blog/what-is-serverless/) - Auth0 blog post which describes what the serverless architecture is.